-In all cases, the HAP contract terminates at the end of the calendar month that follows the calendar month in which COC gives written notice to the owner.
-The owner is not entitled to any housing assistance payment after this period and must return to COC any housing assistance payment received after this period.
+The owner is not entitled to any housing assistance payment after this period and must return to the PHA any housing assistance payment received after this period.
+In all cases, the HAP contract terminates at the end of the calendar month that follows the calendar month in which the PHA gives written notice to the owner.
+The owner is not entitled to any housing assistance payment after this period and must return to the PHA any housing assistance payment after this period.